cloud66/help-old/_posts/building-your-stack/getting-started-with-manifest-files.md

     </p>
 </div>

-If you'd like to use a _Classic_ stack, once your `manifest.yml` file is in your `.cloud66` folder and checked in, you can go ahead and build your stack.
+If you'd like to use a _Rails/Rack_ stack, once your `manifest.yml` file is in your `.cloud66` folder and checked in, you can go ahead and build your stack.

 If you'd like to use a _Docker_ stack, create it and use the _Advanced_ tab after your code has been analyzed to provide your manifest content.